venice1200/MiSTer_i2c2oled/README.md

   I was sponsored by Antonio Villena with his RTC which has solder Pins for i2c and 3.3v Power.

 ### Setup
+Check the **Files&Folders** Table below for which file needs to be placed in which folder on the MiSTer.
-For Setting up the MiSTer to start the Autostart Script of i2c2oled run
+For Setting up the MiSTer for the Autostart Script of i2c2oled run once the command `/media/fat/i2c2oled/S60i2c2oled setup`
-once the command `/media/fat/i2c2oled/S60i2c2oled setup` from cli or via ssh.
+from cli or via ssh to enable Auto-Start of i2c2oled.

 ### How does it work
 When the MiSTer boots up the script `/media/fat/i2c2oled/S60i2c2oled` is called.